bhavesh242/SE-HW02/README.md

         run = "dart code/dart/gameoflife.dart"
         ````
 3. Click on Run on the top of the page.
-4. After you are done, fill out [this form](https://docs.google.com/forms/d/1JnPw89cLyYF-gzdCP5O3LcwY4DCQCJKXFRANpQM2pkA/edit)
+4. After you are done, fill out [this survey form](https://docs.google.com/forms/d/1JnPw89cLyYF-gzdCP5O3LcwY4DCQCJKXFRANpQM2pkA/edit) for analysis.

 ## Team Members :